crystal-lang/crystal-book/docs/syntax_and_semantics/if_var_nil.md

 end
 ```

-## Instsance Variables
+## Instance Variables

 Type restriction through `if var.nil?` only occurs with local variables.
-The type of an instance variable in a similar code example to the one above will still be nilable, and will throw a compile error since `greet` expects a `String` in the `unless` branch.
+The type of an instance variable in a similar code example to the one above will still be nilable and will throw a compile error since `greet` expects a `String` in the `unless` branch.

 ```crystal
 class Person